creativenucleus/jamuary-2025-www/content/blog/1-primitives.md

 > Take a moment to step back to explore the small things

-You probably started off with a shape, added loads of them and then got consumed by how they move as a whole, but little changes to that shape can have a huge effect on the feel of your effect.
-Sometimes these may surprise you.
+You probably started off with a shape, wrapped it in a loop so that there's loads of them and then become consumed by how they move as a whole.
+But little changes to that shape can have a huge effect on the feel of your effect and sometimes these will surprise you.

 You could try replacing the shape, colour application, outline, spacing, or movement: